CaLBOC Appointed President Emeritus November 22, 2016.

-Mr. Rushing presently sits on the Panama Buena Vista USD & the Taft City Elementary SD BOC’s, and is a former BOC member of the Kern High, Wasco Union High, & Midway Elementary School Districts.
+Mr. Rushing presently sits on the following BOC’s: Panama Buena Vista USD, Taft City Elementary SD, Kern High, & Wasco Union High School Districts.
 In addition, Mr. Rushing has worked with numerous other Districts in looking at how to structure future bond programs, usually before the issue is presented to voters.

 Mr. Rushing graduated from California State University, Fresno with a Bachelor’s Degree in Finance.